-Tiny pieces of plastic is contained in most bottled water drunk from around the world.
+Tiny pieces of plastic found in almost all bottled water

 The alarming discovery was revealed in a new study of some of the world’s most popular bottled water brands.